Mimis Papaioannou: 1965–1966

-Upon his return to his two great loves, AEK and football, Papaioannou became the leader of the team, following the departure of Nestoridis a few months later.
-In his first match after his return, on 19 December 1965, he scored in the 3–2 of the yellow-blacks against Panathinaikos at Leoforos Alexandras Stadium.
+Upon returning to AEK and football, Papaioannou became the leader of the team, following the departure of Nestoridis a few months later.
+In his first match after his return, on 19 December 1965, he scored in the 3–2 of the yellow-blacks over Panathinaikos at Leoforos Alexandras Stadium.
 Papaioannou scored five hat-tricks in this season: one in a 6–0 victory against Niki Volos on 6 March 1966, the other against PAOK in a 5–1 win, against Panionios with the same score against Egaleo with the score reaching 4–1 and against Edessaikos for the Cup.
 He also scored in the derby against Panathinaikos on 3 April 1966, but his goal didn't count as the game was suspended and eventually awarded to the greens.
 At the end of the season, he emerged again as the league's top scorer with 23 goals.

 1966–1967

-The next season Papaioannou led the double-headed eagle in the final of the Balkans Cup scoring 2 goals against Lokomotiv Sofia, 2 goals against Farul Constanța and 1 goal against Vardar.
-In the first leg of the final in October 1967 against Fenerbahçe, his goal in their 2–1 victory, was not enough in claiming the title, as the Turkish tied the score in the second leg and sent the tie to a decider match in 1968 which they also won by 3–1, where Papaioannou was the scorer for his team.
+The next season Papaioannou led the double-headed eagle in the final of the Balkans Cup scoring two goals against Lokomotiv Sofia, two goals against Farul Constanța and one goal against Vardar.
+In the first leg of the final in October 1967 against Fenerbahçe, his goal in their 2–1 victory, was not enough in claiming the title, as the Turkish equalized on aggregate in the second leg and sent the tie to a decider match in 1968 which they also won by 3–1, where Papaioannou was the scorer for his team.
 Papaioannou also scored once in the away defeat against Braga, for the UEFA Cup Winners' Cup, on 5 October 1966.
 On 29 January 1967 he scored the decider against Olympiacos in the dying minutes, while in the same match of the second round, he opened the score in the final 1–1 away draw.

 1967–1968

-On 22 October 1967 he equalized the goal by Domazos and shaped the final 1–1 against Panathinaikos.
+On 22 October 1967 scored the equalizer in a 1–1 draw against Panathinaikos.
 On 12 November he scored a hat-trick against Panserraikos in a 4–0 win at home.
 Papaioannou scored a brace at the away 4–1 victory against Olympiacos.
 He scored his second hat-trick of the season, on 21 January 1968, against Vyzas Megara in a 6–1 home win.
 He also scored the winner in a 2–1 win over Panathinaikos.
 For the 1967–68 Balkans Cup, he scored in a 3–3 draw against Olimpija Ljubljana.
-Papaioannou celebrated his second championship with AEK at the end of the season, while also getting the to the European Cup, for the first time in their history.
+Papaioannou celebrated his second Championship with AEK at the end of the season, while also getting them to the European Cup, for the first time in their history.